vmware-tanzu/tanzu-framework/docs/cli/plugin_implementation_guide.md

 Framework exists in
 [https://github.com/vmware-tanzu/tanzu-framework](https://github.com/vmware-tanzu/tanzu-framework)
-any plugins that are considered open source should exist in that repository as well.
+and any plugins that are considered open source should exist in that repository as well.

 Other repositories should follow the model seen in (TODO:add example url) and vendor the repository.